 Borrow or get it for free

-If there is something you absolutely need during your spending freeze challenge, see if you can borrow from a family member or a friend.
+If there is something you absolutely need during your spending freeze challenge, see if you can borrow from family members or a friend.
 Or, join a Buy Nothing Facebook Group to see if you can get it for free.

 Get your family on board

 Talk with your significant other and children about why you think a spending freeze is necessary.
 Come up with a small incentive to get everyone on board and stay motivated.
-Then, find fun activities in your local area that are FREE and enjoy them as a family.
+Then, find free activities in your local area that you can enjoy as a family.

 Let your friends know

 It may be a good idea to let your friends and family know about your spending freeze.
 This way, they don’t invite you to anything that would tempt you to open your wallet and spend money you don’t want to.

 Have Realistic Expectations

 Lastly, have realistic expectations.
 Don’t plan to stop spending if you’re not able to commit.
 Also, don’t expect to save your whole paycheck when you have bills to pay.
 Only do what you can do…period!

 And make sure to give yourself some grace.
 If you don’t make it through the first time, it’s ok.
 Try again.
 The point is to save money, and anything is better than nothing!